top of page

 Untitled

-Throughout the entire process of adopting my puppies, Nikki had excellent communication and frequent updates of how my pups were progressing.
+I am so incredibly blessed to have become the proud mummy of two fur babies: a Moodle and now a gorgeous Cavoodle from the amazing breeder, 'Loveable Cavoodles and Moodles.'
+Throughout the entire process of adopting my puppies, Nikki maintained excellent communication and provided frequent updates on how my pups were progressing.
 I live in another state, so I literally didn't meet my pups until I flew them to my local airport.
-I felt confident that this breeder was caring and supporting all pups to an incredibly high standard.
+I felt confident that this breeder cared for and supported all pups to an incredibly high standard.
 The curriculum offered for these pups speaks for itself.
-The cavoodle pup, our most recent new family member, is honestly the most content, happy and affectionate puppy I have ever had the pleasure of having throughout my lifetime.
-My new pup, Dougie is toilet training like a champion and is very confident and curious.
-My husband and I are blown away with how calm and ridiculously gorgeous our cavoodle pup is!
-My Dougie is already responding to commands and loves being rewarded with a positive treat.
+Our most recent family member, the Cavoodle pup, is honestly the most content, happy, and affectionate puppy I have ever had the pleasure of knowing throughout my lifetime.
+My new pup, Dougie, is toilet training like a champion and is very confident and curious.
+My husband and I are blown away by how calm and ridiculously gorgeous our Cavoodle pup is!
+Dougie is already responding to commands and loves being rewarded with positive treats.
 Nikki is an amazing breeder! 💚💚

 Lauren sledding